 They were a reminder of a time when I spent most of my days in the workshop.
 I really put out a lot of DIY projects.
 I still spend a lot of time in the workshop but I’m concentrating more on family these days and just generally taking things slower.

 Back to my kooky Christmas stuff.
 When it comes to recycling or upcycling I come up with some crazy ideas.
 I made all of the projects below in 2012 and 2013, and a couple in 2014.
 The first project is my favorite….but the others are good too!
 The further you go down the list the kookier the recycled items get.

-remember if you want to see the complete project tutorial….click the pink text links….enjoy
+remember if you want to see the complete project tutorial….click the highlighted text links….enjoy

 When I put together my junk projects I try different things to see what works best together.
 I tried various items for the scarf and the hat and finally decided on burlap for the scarf and a piece of sandpaper for the hat.
 I drilled holes in the reclaimed enamel ware lids and screwed them onto a recycled drawer.
 Project here….Red the Snowman.

 I never did really like the way this project from 2012 turned out.
 I think it was a good idea but the execution wasn’t very good.
 I found a box of Vowel Cards for peg boards at the thrift shop and they were the inspiration for the tree.

 I selected cards from the box that represented Christmas time to hang from the branches.
 I gathered tree branches from our yard to make the Christmas Card Tree.